 - Maine Coon

-Quiet Calm Breeds
+Quiet Calm Kitties

-Not every cat breed is vocal, busy, and active!
+Not every cat is vocal, busy, and active!
 Some love nothing more than relaxing, and observing the world quietly.
 If you think this sounds like your kitten, take a look at some of these breeds: